Middle East and North African Studies Major

 NOTE: This Catalog describes Weinberg College BA requirements that pertain to students who matriculated at Northwestern after spring quarter 2023.
 Refer to the Archives if you are following BA requirements described in the 2018-2019 through 2022-2023 editions.

-• 2 in social sciences (including anthropology, economics, linguistics, political science, psychology, and sociology)
+• 2 in the MENA social sciences category (includes selected courses from anthropology, economics, linguistics, political science, psychology, and sociology)

-• 2 in humanities (including art history, art theory and practice, comparative literary studies, English, humanities, philosophy, and religious studies)
+• 2 in the MENA humanities category (includes selected courses from art history, art theory and practice, comparative literary studies, English, humanities, philosophy, and religious studies)

 • At most 2 courses may be double-counted toward another major.